Skip to Main Content

 Newborn Intensive Care Unit (NICU)

-Nursing Education
+Clinical Education

 Compassionate care is one of the hallmarks of care at Valley.
 Valley’s nurses provide invaluable service as they champion and promote the health of every patient who comes through our doors.
 Since 2003, The Valley Hospital has been a four-time recipient of the prestigious Magnet Designation for Nursing Excellence – the highest honor an organization can receive for professional nursing practice.
 Support for continued nursing education enables attendance at seminars, conferences, educational forums, and certification programs, allowing staff to stay up-to-date on critical medical advances, new technologies, quality improvements, current research and best practices within their field.